 (c) The individual agrees to comply with Chapters 2925. and 3796. of the Revised Code and this division.

-(D) If a prospective patient is younger than eighteen years of age, a patient registration submission must be accompanied by a caregiver registration submission in accordance with rule 3796:7-2-03 of the Administrative Code, before it will be considered complete.
+(D) If a prospective patient is younger than eighteen years of age or has a court-appointed legal guardian, a patient registration submission must be accompanied by a caregiver registration submission in accordance with rule 3796:7-2-03 of the Administrative Code, before it will be considered complete.
 Patients who become eighteen years of age during the time period in which their registration is valid may apply for a new registration either immediately or in accordance with the renewal process under paragraph (K) of this rule.
 A submission from a patient that includes all information found in paragraph (C) of this rule, shall be considered complete.

-(F) Applications submitted by an applicant diagnosed with a terminal illness shall be approved or denied within ten business days.
-To qualify for registration as a patient diagnosed with a terminal illness, the prospective patients registration submission shall include with the registration submission, an attestation specifying that the patient has a terminal illness, submitted by the patients recommending physician.
+(F) To qualify for registration as a patient diagnosed with a terminal illness, the prospective patients registration submission shall include with the registration submission, an attestation specifying that the patient has a terminal illness, submitted by the patients recommending physician.

 (H) Prospective patients must provide proof of Ohio residency to their recommending physician or the physicians delegate during the physicians initiation of the registration submission process.
 Proof of Ohio residency shall include one of the following: